saxdan-lang/saxdan-lang.github.io/grammar.md

 The ending of the present participle is -(e)nd.

 Modern Germanic no longer uses person endings in the modern language.
-In a pointed style, it is -(e)st in the second person singular, -(e)n in all persons in the plural and, only for the present tense, -(e)t for the third person singular (but not for modals).
+In an elevated style, it is -(e)st in the second person singular, -(e)n in all persons in the plural and, only for the present tense, -(e)t for the third person singular (but not for modals).

 The verb to be = wese is very irregular: in the present tense: är except in the third person singular = is.
 In the past tense: was in the singular, war in the plural.
 The conditional is wär and the past participle wesen.